humbertodias/neural-network-training-with-games/README.md

 Download the [release](https://github.com/humbertodias/neural-network-training-with-games/releases) zip file, unzip it and then run the main file.

+or

-or using a dev environment with all required dependencies installed as follow.
+As a developer using an environment with all required dependencies installed as follow.

 Linux
 ```shell